-A year ago today we became the proud owners of our new, very “bijou”, lowset, brand new home, and it’s just perfect for our needs.
+Two years ago today we became the proud owners of our new, very “bijou”, lowset, brand new home, and it’s just perfect for our needs.
 The move took it’s toll physically but every step of the journey from old house to new home, just felt so right.

-What’s more, is it’s just on the outskirts of suburbia, in a rural residential area and on the edge of Queenslands beautiful scenic rim.
+As an added bonus, it’s just on the outskirts of suburbia, in a rural residential area and on the edge of Queenslands beautiful scenic rim.

-Remember, my “let’s go fly a kite post”?
+Remember my “let’s go fly a kite post”?
 I dared to dream and the dream has been fulfilled.
 I have, by all intents and purposes, escaped to the country.
 I’m still pinching myself.

 The countryside awaits everytime we leave our beautifully appointed Lifestyle village.
 Just driving in the car, to our local shopping centre, brings me such joy.
 My poor husband has to put up with me in the passenger seat, pointing out the horses and sheep and beautiful tree lined country lanes.